 People sometimes describe that when they are depressed they feel like they are in a dark tunnel which appears difficult to escape from.
 When feeling like this it can be challenging to find a way to communicate with others, it may be that there are no words to accurately describe how you are feeling.

-Other people can find that no matter how much they talk about their feelings it does not appear to help and they need other ways to help express them more fully.
+Others find that no matter how much they talk about their feelings it doesn’t appear to help and they need other ways to help express themselves fully.
 They may be emotionally disconnected from what they are saying and need a bridge to help them to reconnect.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.